MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 **Zone-redundant gateway.** You can deploy ExpressRoute or virtual private network (VPN) gateways across zones to guard against zone failures.
 This architecture uses [zone-redundant](/azure/vpn-gateway/about-zone-redundant-vnet-gateways) virtual network gateways for resiliency rather than a zonal deployment that's based on the same availability zone.

 **Proximity placement group.** This logical group places a constraint on VMs that are deployed in an availability set or a virtual machine scale set.
-A [proximity placement group](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios) favors colocation, which places VMs in the same datacenter to minimize application latency.
+A [proximity placement group](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios) favors co-location, which places VMs in the same datacenter to minimize application latency.

 > [!NOTE]
 > The article about proximity placement groups, [Azure proximity placement groups for optimal network latency with SAP applications](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios), contains a recently updated configuration strategy.
 It's important to read that article, especially if you've deployed SAP systems in proximity placement groups in the past.